Skip to content

 Reluv shows this clearly in a few places:

-• Insights → Earnings snapshot — shows gross sales, awaiting payout, and paid out across any period you choose.
+• Insights → Earnings snapshot — gross sales, awaiting payout, and paid out across any period you choose.

 • Each sale — the sale detail page shows your net earnings and payout date for that specific order.